fuji3to4/muse-jsx/README.md

     main();

+## Host the demo on GitHub Pages

+This repository includes a GitHub Pages workflow (`.github/workflows/pages.yml`).
+Pushing to `main` builds the `demo/` with Vite and deploys `dist-demo/` to Pages.

+- Public URL (depends on your account/repo): `https://<your-account>.github.io/muse-jsx/`
+- Vite `base` is set to `/muse-jsx/` so assets resolve correctly.

+To preview the deployable assets locally:

+  npm run build
+  npm run build:demo

+Output directory: `dist-demo/`

 ## Using in Node.js

 This fork does not include or document Node.js support via bleat/noble.
 It targets Web Bluetooth in supported browsers.
 If you need Node.js integration, please refer to the original project and its ecosystem.

 ## Auxiliary Electrode

-The Muse 2016 EEG headsets contains four electrodes, and you can connect an additional Auxiliary electrode through the Micro USB port.
+The Muse 2016 EEG headsets contain four electrodes, and you can connect an additional Auxiliary electrode through the Micro USB port.
 By default, muse-js does not read data from the Auxiliary electrode channel.
 You can change this behavior and enable the Auxiliary electrode by setting the `enableAux` property to `true`, just before calling the `connect` method:

     async function main() {
       let client = new MuseClient();
       client.enableAux = true;
       await client.connect();
     }

+In the demo app, AUX is off by default and can be enabled via the checkbox.

 ## PPG (Photoplethysmography) / Optical Sensor